weewx/weewx/docs/devnotes.md

 reraised, and ultimately cause thread termination.
 If this happens in the main thread (not likely due to its simplicity), then this causes program termination.
-If it happens in the report processing thread (much more likely), then only the generation of reports will be affected --- the main thread will continue downloading data off the instrument and putting them in the database.
+If it happens in the report processing thread (much more likely), then only the generation of reports will be affected &mdash;
+the main thread will continue downloading data off the instrument and putting them in the database.